This article contains affiliate links. Fight the New Drug may receive financial support from purchases made using affiliate links.

 9. Porn can harm real relationships

 Research has consistently shown that porn consumers tend to struggle in their relationships.
-From poorer relationship quality to an increased likelihood of cheating, research suggests that porn plays a major role in fueling unhealthy relationship dynamics.
+Research suggests that porn leads to poorer relationship quality and increased cheating, fueling unhealthy relationship dynamics.

 For example, dozens of studies have repeatedly shown that porn consumers tend to have lower relationship satisfaction and lower relationship quality.Wright, P. J., Tokunaga, R. S., Kraus, A., & Klann, E. (2017).
 Pornography consumption and satisfaction: A meta-analysis.
 Human Communication Research, 43(3), 315-343. doi:https://doi.org/10.1111/hcre.12108Copy Perry S. L. (2020).
 Pornography and Relationship Quality: Establishing the Dominant Pattern by Examining Pornography Use and 31 Measures of Relationship Quality in 30 National Surveys.
 Archives of sexual behavior, 49(4), 1199–1213. https://doi.org/10.1007/s10508-019-01616-7Copy Perry, S. (2017).
 Does Viewing Pornography Reduce Marital Quality Over Time?
 Evidence From Longitudinal Data.
 Archives Of Sexual Behavior, 46(2), 549-559.
 Doi: 10.1007/S10508-016-0770-YCopy Porn consumers tend to experience more negative communication with their partners, feel less dedicated to their relationships, have a more difficult time making adjustments in their relationships, are less sexually satisfied, and commit more infidelity.Maddox, A. M., Rhoades, G. K., & Markman, H. J. (2011).
 Viewing sexually-explicit materials alone or together: associations with relationship quality.
 Archives of sexual behavior, 40(2), 441–448. https://doi.org/10.1007/s10508-009-9585-4Copy